torquebox/torquebox/README.md

 is also the same web server used in [WildFly][wildfly] (the successor to JBoss Application Server).

-We aim to reuse the same underlying components as WildFly where it makes sense, and bring our own where it doesn't.
-Eventually, we hope that TorqueBox can run on top of WildFly in addition to running without it, to give users an option between a full-blown Java application server and a very lightweight, minimal server.
-The lightweight, minimal server is what we'll focus on at first, since TorqueBox 3 already provides the full application server experience.
+We aim to reuse the same underlying components as WildFly so that TorqueBox applications can run on top of WildFly in addition to running without it, to give users an option between a full-blown Java application server and a very lightweight, minimal server.

 ## Current Status

-Right now TorqueBox 4 just provides a basic, high-performance Rack implementation.
-It should outperform anything else out there, but if you find any cases where this is not true please [let us know][community].
-It is substantially faster than TorqueBox 3, which is already one of the fastest servers.
-We'll work on publishing benchmarks as time permits, and we encourage community users to do their own performance tests.
+Right now TorqueBox 4 provides a high-performance Rack implementation for web applications and basic APIs for messaging, caching, and scheduled jobs.
+The Rack support is considered production-ready, but the messaging, caching, and scheduling implementations are still in a bit more flux.

 ## Roadmap

 We're developing TorqueBox 4 while also maintaining TorqueBox 3, and we expect it to take some time before TorqueBox 4 comes out of alpha and betas and into a final release.

-Our first goal is for TorqueBox to become the best JRuby web server option.
-To us this means high performance, support for newer web technologies (WebSockets, Server Sent Events, SPDY, etc), lightweight, and simple to use.
-It may mean something else to you, and if it does please [let us know][community].
-The basic Rack spec is implemented right now, with the rack.hijack API coming soon.

-What features from TorqueBox (or elsewhere) we tackle after web is up to you.
-It could be messaging, caching, scheduled jobs, daemons, or something completely different.
-Please [let us know][community] what you'd like to see.

-Long-term we do expect TorqueBox to run on top of WildFly for users that still want the full Java application server (or are trying to sneak Ruby into a Java shop).
-But this will just be an option, not the default.

 ## Building TorqueBox